The Gaucho Way

 Trekking distance is approximately 7 kilometers (4.3 mi).

-Day 4: Today holds a spectacular segment of your trek.
-Your way rises up intermittently forested slopes to a high shoulder overlooking the joining of waters between Lago Bertrand and Lago Plomo.
+Day 4: Today holds a spectacular segment of the trek.
+Our route will rise up intermittently forested slopes to a high shoulder overlooking the joining of waters between Lago Bertrand and Lago Plomo.
 These waters connect through a breach in the long, narrow moraine that forms a peninsula separating the two lakes.
-This short gap clearly demarcates where the deep blue of Lago Bertrand abruptly changes to the jade green of Lago Plomo.
+This short gap demarcates where the deep blue of Lago Bertrand abruptly changes to the jade green of Lago Plomo.

-After the trail’s initial ascent, you hike along rocky outcroppings, across high alpine valleys, and through enchanted forests of moss-covered beech trees.
+After the trail’s initial ascent, you will hike along rocky outcroppings, across high alpine valleys, and through enchanted forests of moss-covered beech trees.
 The glaciated peaks are at your shoulder and the waters of the lake are below your feet.
-Keep an eye skyward in search of an Andean condor with its distinctively broad wingspan.
-As we near the lake’s end you view far up the wide Solér Valley floor and beyond to where the afternoon sun stands watch over the enormous expanse of the Patagonia Icefield summits.
+Keep an eye skyward in search of an Andean condor, with its distinctively broad wingspan.
+Near the lake’s end are spectacular views far up the Solér Valley, where the afternoon sun stands watch over the enormous expanse of the Patagonia Icefield summits.

-Finish the day with a descent past a marble outcropping, sculpted by time and the elements, and walk across forested pasture to the dock, boats, houses and barns of the main ranch, all of which you’ve been glimpsing from a distance.
-It will be a long, satisfying day finished with a wholesome meal, a glass of fine Chilean wine, and falling asleep in the rustic, comfortable guest house while listening to the horses soft grazing on home pasture.
+Finish the day with a descent past a marble outcropping, sculpted by time and the elements, and walk across a forested pasture to the dock, boats, houses and barns of the main ranch.
+It will be a long, satisfying day finished with a wholesome meal, a glass of fine Chilean wine, and falling asleep in the rustic, relaxing guest house.

 Trekking distance is approximately 12 kilometers (7 mi.).

 Day 5: Spend the day exploring the ranch and surrounding property.
-Today you’ll meet some of the ranch’s sturdy Criollo mounts and become familiar with the comfortable Gaucho tack.
+Today you will be introduced to some of the ranch’s sturdy Criollo mounts and become familiar with the comfortable Gaucho tack.
 Plan on riding and exploring as you get to know the horses and some of the surrounding terrain.

 The horse is one of the most salient features of everyday rural life here and visitors soon notice the ubiquitous mount, saddled and waiting outside each sparsely scattered homestead.
 Here, the relationship between horse and rider begins early in life.
-It is no surprise to come across a child atop a horse, far from anybody, confidently riding along a mountain path.
+It is no surprise to come across a child atop a horse, riding alone, confidently along a mountain path.